srkunze/fork/README.rst

 ``fork.map_process`` and ``fork.map_thread`` work accordingly and force a specific type of execution.
 Use those if really necessary.
-Otherwise, just use ``fork.map``. fork take care of that for you in this case again.
+Otherwise, just use ``fork.map``. xfork take care for you in this case again.

 In order to wait for the completion of a set of result proxies, use ``fork.await_all``.
 If you want to unblock by the first unblocking result proxy, call ``fork.await_any``.